neetika3010/DeepLearning_RNN_QuestionAnsweringSystem/README.md

 2. Text Preprocessing:Tokenizes and cleans questions and answers
 3. Vocabulary Building: Builds a word-to-index mapping
-4. Index Encoding:Converts text to sequences of indices 5.Modeling: Defines an RNN model in PyTorch
+4. Index Encoding:Converts text to sequences of indices
+5. Modeling: Defines an RNN model in PyTorch
 6. Training: Trains the model using the dataset

-# #How to run the project:
+## How to run the project:

 1.Clone the repository